bartificer/programming-by-stealth/docs/pbs97.md

   }

   get emoji(){
-    return [...this._emoji] // shallow clone with spread opperator }
+    return [...this._emoji] // shallow clone with spread operator }
   set emoji(e){
     const errMsg = `emoji must be an array of ${this.constructor.length} single Unicode graphemes`;